crashinvaders/gdx-basis-universal/README.md

 </module>
 ```

-In case you have an issue with your GWT setup, check on (the troubleshooting section)[#gwt-module-troubleshooting], it might be helpful.
+In case you have an issue with your GWT setup, check on [the troubleshooting section](#gwt-module-troubleshooting), it might be helpful.

 ### Example code